-Case studies can be easily adapted into blog posts, ebooks and printed articles.
+Case studies are easily adapted into blog posts, ebooks and printed articles.
 Think about it: every time your company solves a problem for someone, you have an instant before and after story.

-And stories are so engaging.
+And stories are engaging as heck.
 They help your future customers picture themselves as the protagonist of those success stories.
-Removing confusion and encourages them to buy now.
+And that evaporates confusion and gets them raring to buy now.